reynoldsnlp/rltk/README.md

 # Russian Language ToolKit ( RLTK / ЯLTK )

-Russian Language ToolKit is a collection of language-learning tools that use Natural Language Processing technology to automatically generate dynamic language-learning experiences and exercises.
+Russian Language ToolKit is a web browser extension with a collection of language-learning tools that use Natural Language Processing technology to automatically generate dynamic language-learning experiences and exercises.

 # Package for publication